acsoto/BUAA-Compiler/README.md

 }
 ```

-In the `analyseLAndExp`, every `analyseEqExp` will be followed by a `JZ`, which is used for detect if the cond is true.
-If it is, jump to the cond label I set just now.
+In the `analyseLAndExp`, every `analyseEqExp` is followed by a `JZ`, which is used to detect if the condition is true.
+If it is, it jumps to the condition label I set earlier.

 ```java
 private void analyseLAndExp(ArrayList<Word> exp, String from, String label) {